Christian AI you can trust

 Example questions

-The AI handles questions on any topic in the corpus — from classic doctrine to local church decisions.
+Any topic in the corpus — from classic doctrine to your own council's decisions.

 What does the Heidelberg Catechism teach about the Lord's Supper?